Implementing challenge campaigns and matching gift strategies is an excellent way to stretch fundraising further.

 - The donors feel like they are part of an exclusive opportunity (or that the opportunity will expire quickly)—they don’t want FOMO (fear of missing out).

-Messaging matters as one reach out to large donors in hopes they will participate as a matching gift partner.
-While donors with the ability to make smaller gifts see matching gift programs as a way to make their donations go further, so are the mindset of one’s large donors.
+Messaging matters as one reaches out to large donors in hopes they will participate as a matching gift partner.
+While donors who can make smaller gifts see matching gift programs as a way to make their donations go further, so does the mindset of one’s large donors.

-At a minimum, start to educate donors about options for matching gifts—whether as individuals who can make personal matches or by asking them to talk to their employers about matching gift opportunities.
-Updating the communication, starting to speak to significant donors – ones so generous that it justifies having their their names on a wall about the possibility of matching gifts, and entertaining the idea of hosting one’s own giving day are all great ways to work toward solidifying more significant donations for the nonprofit.
+At a minimum, educate donors on options for matching gifts, either as individuals who can personally match or by encouraging them to speak with their employers about matching gift opportunities.
+It’s important to update the communication and start talking to significant donors – those who are so generous that their names can be displayed on a wall.
+Considering the possibility of matching gifts and hosting your own giving day are also great ways to work towards securing more significant donations for the nonprofit.